StateVoicesNational/Spoke/docs/EMAIL_CONFIGURATION.md

   - `MAILGUN_SMTP_PORT`
   - `MAILGUN_SMTP_SERVER`

 See the [environment variables reference document](REFERENCE-environment_variables.md) for more information.
 Some of these variables are set during Heroku auto-deploy, some are not.
-Confusingly, some of the ones that are automatically set are _set incorrectly_ with values for the Mailgun sandbox domain.
-The environment variables reference document specifies the correct, production value for each variable.
+Confusingly, some of those that are set automatically are set with values for the sandbox domain and __must be changed for production__.
+The environment variables reference document specifies the correct value for each variable.

 5. Set the `EMAIL_FROM` environment variable.
 This is the email address users will see when they receive emails.